eigerco/polka-storage-book/src/storagext-cli/storage-provider.md

 # The `storage-provider` command

-Under the `storage-provider` subcommand, you will find the [Storage Provider](../pallets/storage-provider.md)-related extrinsics.
+Under the `storage-provider` subcommand [Storage Provider](../pallets/storage-provider.md) related extrinsics are available.
 This chapter covers the provided commands and how to use them.

 <div class="warning">
-If you haven't done so, you should read the <a href="./index.md"><code>storagext-cli</code> getting started</a> page, which covers the basic flags necessary to operate the CLI.
+The <a href="./index.md"><code>storagext-cli</code> getting started</a> page covers the basic flags necessary to operate the CLI and should be read first.
 </div>

 ### `register`

-The `register` command allows you to register as a storage provider.
-Before you can start providing storage, you need to register to be able to deal with the clients and perform any storage provider duties.
+The `register` command registers as a storage provider.
+Before a user can start providing storage, they need to register to be able to deal with the clients and perform any storage provider duties.

 ### Parameters